Service Projects

 Imagination Library of Louisville

 The Dolly Parton Imagination Library supports early childhood literacy by mailing a free, age-appropriate, monthly book to children ages birth to five years old.
+In addition to a grant, we provide volunteers to help the Imagination Library of Louisville staff tables at events to help enroll families.

 Leadership Fellows